minjung1004/Portfolio-2.0/README.md

 # Portfolio-2.0
-This is a full-stack web application that showcases my personal portfolio, developed using Node.js, Express, and MongoDB.
+This is a full-stack web application that showcases my personal portfolio.

 ## Final Product
 Deployed on Render.